In Your House 13: Final Four: Aftermath

-After In Your House, Vader and Undertaker’s feud came to an end while Austin and Hart’s continued.
+After In Your House, Vader and Undertaker's feud came to an end until the next In Your House: Canadian Stampede when Undertaker was the WWF Champion while Austin and Hart's continued.

 In his mandatory defense against Sid on Raw, Hart lost the WWF Championship after Austin interfered and attacked him while Hart had the challenger locked in the Sharpshooter.
 Sid pinned Bret with a power bomb and won his second WWF Championship.
 Shortly thereafter, The Undertaker was given the #1 contender status and a match between him and Sid was signed for WrestleMania.

 A frustrated Hart issued a challenge to Austin for WrestleMania, wanting to face him in a submission match.
 Austin accepted the challenge.
-Hart later received a rematch against Sid for the title in a steel cage match on March 17, and both men’s WrestleMania opponents played a role in its outcome.
-Austin interfered on Hart’s behalf, as he wanted an opportunity to wrestle for the WWF Championship.
+Hart later received a rematch against Sid for the title in a steel cage match on March 17, and both men's WrestleMania opponents played a role in its outcome.
+Austin interfered on Hart's behalf, as he wanted an opportunity to wrestle for the WWF Championship.
 Undertaker, meanwhile, wanted Sid to retain the championship so he could have his title match at WrestleMania.
-It was Undertaker’s interference that made the difference, as he slammed the cage door on Hart as he attempted to walk out and enabled Sid to escape.
+It was Undertaker's interference that made the difference, as he slammed the cage door on Hart as he attempted to walk out and enabled Sid to escape.

 While the steel cage was being dismantled, Vince McMahon attempted to interview Hart.
 Hart grabbed the microphone from McMahon, shoved him to the canvas, and launched into an expletive-laced tirade as his frustrations finally boiled over.
 This eventually resulted in Sid, Austin, and Undertaker returning to ringside where the four men began brawling.

 Hart and Austin wrestled their regularly scheduled submission match at WrestleMania 13 with UFC fighter Ken Shamrock as guest referee for the match.
 Hart won the match after Austin passed out while locked in the Sharpshooter, refusing to submit despite heavy blood loss and the pain from the hold.
 The match ended with a double-turn as Austin turned babyface and Hart turned heel and reformed the Hart Foundation with Owen Hart, British Bulldog, Jim Neidhart and Brian Pillman who feuded with Austin.
 Later that night, Undertaker and Sid battled for Sid's WWF Championship in a no disqualification match.
 The newly heel turned Hart interfered in the match and helped Undertaker in defeating Sid for his second WWF Championship.